alphagov/styleguides/git.md

     sensitive information (personally identifiable data, passwords and suchlike) and it needs purging from history

+When in doubt you should err towards smaller commits, which can be rebased together later.
+It's harder to break large commits out into smaller chunks.

+The smaller commits should still be logical chunks, but this will give context for a more specific change and make git tools like `annotate` and `log` more useful.

 When merging from a feature branch to master (or any other mainline development branch), in particular one that has previously been shared with colleagues, you should use `git merge`'s `--no-ff` option to preserve evidence of your feature